laurent-martin/aspera-hsts-operations/README.md

 EOF
 ```

-> [!NOTE]
+> [!TIP]
-> If a reverse HTTP proxy in from of the Node API, with a different port, then include both ports in the config file above.
+> If a reverse HTTP proxy is placed in front of the Node API, with a different port, then include both ports in the config file above.

 Then start and enable it permanently (start on reboot):